wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_decoderawtransaction.md

 ---
-title: dgb:decoderawtransaction \[POST\]
+title: dgb:decoderawtransaction - DigiByte
-description: Return a JSON object representing the serialized, hex-encodedtransaction.
+description: Example code for the dgb:decoderawtransaction json-rpc method. Сomplete guide on how to use dgb:decoderawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters